lit/lit/packages/tests/README.md

 Not all packages run in production mode remotely.

-For example, packages found
-in [labs]('../labs/README.md') are inherently not meant for production and have no need to be tested in `PROD`.
+For example, packages found in [labs]('../labs/README.md') are inherently not meant for production and have no obligation to be tested in `PROD` mode.

-Add tests to the `prodFiles` list to test a package in `PROD` remotely.
+Add tests to the `prodFiles` list in `web-test-runner.saucelabs.config.js` to test a package in `PROD` remotely.

 ```TS
 const prodFiles = [